aKempski01/3dEVO-python/ReadMe.md

 ---

 ## Algorithm overview
-The evolutionary game takes place in so-called game matrix.
+The evolutionary game takes place in so-called game array.
 Our software allows users to solve 2 and 3 dimensional problems, with an unlimited number of phenotypes (decisions).
-In each iteration a chosen mortality method selects N cell to be changed.
-They are being replaced by its neighbours with the highest fitness value.
+In each iteration a chosen mortality method selects N cell to be replaced/updated.
+Selected cells are being replaced using a reproduction method.
+It can be said that a cell is updated based on its neighbours and their fitness function.
 The fitness for each cell is determined, by the chosen game theory problem.
 The fitness is calculated as the cell's phenotype against each neighbour's phenotype.

 <img src="readme_files/fitness_formula.png" alt="">

-* to trzeba trochę poprawić.
+* f - problem matrix
+* f(i,j) - the value of problem matrix - player strategy i against enemy strategy j
+* $G_i$ - Game array containing the allocations of phenotype i
+* $G_i$[p] - The value of phenotype i in the player cell p
+* $G_i$[q] - The value of phenotype i in the enemy cell q
+* H - Set of neighbour's indices
+* K - Num.
+Phenotypes.

 ### The matrix